Cquinn21/.github.io-reading-notes/html.md

 - Can write an HTML line of code to look like an h1 header but it holds no semantic value.
 Instead, let html do what it does best and use CSS for what it does best and that is styling.

-- When determinging the markup to use, you should ask yourself questions such as "What data will best describe the data that will be populated?" and build on that questioning to determine the best elements to use.
+- When determining the markup to use, you should ask yourself questions such as "What data will best describe the data that will be populated?" and build on that questioning to determine the best elements to use.

 - Semantic naming mirrors element naming.